top of page

 There’s a Yiddish saying that resonates deeply with me: “Man plans, God laughs.”
 Looking back, I can see how God has laughed quite often at the various plans I’ve made in life.
 My imagination often hears a chorus of angels joining in His laughter, especially when I became particularly serious about one of my plans.
 What brings a smile to my face now is recognizing that while I always intended my plans to align with His will, they were often far from the path He had for me.
 If I’ve learned anything in my 50 years, it’s that God is the author of my life’s story.
 My role is quite simple: be grateful, obey joyfully, and get busy with the work set before me.
 Through many twists and turns with plenty of heartbreak, failure, victory, and countless surprises, the perfection of His plan is evident, and the hubris of my many plans are comical.
 With age, I’ve learned to let go of the steering wheel and embrace that I am not in the drivers seat.
 In doing so, I’ve begun to see the humor in my backseat driving and can laugh along with God and His chorus of angels.
 His divine orchestration is certainly no laughing matter, but, as I regret my willfulness and immaturity (and pray I continue to grow farther away from such behaviors), I can’t help but see the humor in my foolishness.

 Reflecting on my past, I particularly remember the plans I had as an undergraduate studying economics.
 I had no inkling that such plans would lead me through so many twists and turns, culminating in the past decade spent caring for the sick and dying as a hospice chaplain.
 If someone had told me in college that I would someday be a chaplain, let alone a hospice chaplain, I wouldn't have even had a clue how to respond.
-Yet, God’s call led me to chaplaincy, and now has called me to serve as at Anew Day.
+Yet, God’s call led me to chaplaincy, and now has called me to serve at Anew Day.

 As I sit in my new office, I recall first learning about Anew Day through the Nevada County Christian Ministers Fellowship.
 I was invited to join that group when I became the chaplain for Hospice of the Foothills in Grass Valley, CA, two years ago.
 Tricia stood out among that exceptionally dedicated group of ministers.
 In our first conversation, her heartfelt commitment to Anew Day was clear.
 I could see how she embraced God's love and how it overflowed into her work.
 I now recognize that His love is present not only in Tricia and her work but in everyone who serves in this ministry.